FIG Marketing

 It can be difficult to mentally set your business aside and envision your post-succession life, but it’s a critical component to getting a good jumpstart on your succession plan.

-Here are some key questions to ask yourself to help lay the foundation:
+Here are some key questions financial advisors should ask to help lay the foundation for succession planning:

 1. Is there a dollar figure you have in mind for the valuation of your firm?